 KIND measures its success based on what it calls the “brAND” philosophy — a belief that profits and good works are not mutually exclusive.
 It derives from the idea that KIND bars are healthy and tasty, proving that you don’t always have to chose between things that may seem incompatible at first.
 So if you don’t immediately think of kindness when you pick up a KIND bar to fuel your mid-day sweet cravings, the KIND team is making sure you do.
 For KIND, #kindawesome was an important moment in the brand’s history to get both product and the Movement message to reinforce each other in the public consciousness.

 One of the most exciting responses from the campaign?
 Dana reflects: “The number of people who came back to us asking for more #kindawesome cards — turns out one just wasn’t enough.”
 Looks like this brand is changing the mood on your morning subway commute, one KIND bar and kind act at a time.
 M.

 Want to hear how brands like KIND are finding innovative, unorthodox ways to reach customers?
-Come to this year’s Transition conference, the can’t-miss marketing event of the year, to hear from food brands including Chobani, Cava Grill, and more.
+Come to the Transition conference to hear from some of the world’s best marketers.